Guldborg: Today

 Facilities in the village include a day nursery, food store, restaurant, activity centre and sailing services.
 There are bus connections with Vordingborg, Nykøbing Falster and Maribo.
 Guldborg used to provide one of the most important ferry crossings between Falster and Lolland.
 As a result, many of the buildings originated as residential premises and warehouses for merchants.
 There are a number of galleries where local craftsmen display their paintings, jewellery, pottery, glasswork and textiles.
 Guldborg has an active sports club where some 350 members enjoy gymnastics, volleyball, football and rollerskating.
 Guldborg Folk & Show Festival, an annual event, brings together regional musicians.

 Surroundings

 Guldborg is surrounded by three forests: Hillesvigskoven, Nordskoven, and Storskoven; Storskoven contains historic relics.
 Guldborg also borders Svenskeskansen (“the Swedish bulwarks”) whose history stretches to the 1659 Dano-Swedish War.
 The village also has a beach with bathing facilities.
 The shore is popular with fishermen and ramblers.
 There are two marinas, one on each side of the sound, with facilities for watersports.
 Both openings of Guldborg's double bascule-spanned bridge are lit.
 The bridge straddles a narrow part of the sound with only 30 m being of navigable width.
-The sound is icy January through March.
+The sound is icy from January through March.
 Three churches are nearby, one with a steeple (at Kippinge), one with a tower (at Brarup), and one with a stepped tower (at Majbølle).